KxSystems/docs-v1/docs/ref/dictsandtables.md

 Syntax: `group x`

-Returns a dictionary in which the keys are the distinct items of `x`, and the values the indices where the distinct elements occur.
+Returns a dictionary in which the keys are the distinct items of `x`, and the values the indices where the distinct items occur.
 The order of the keys is the order in which they appear in `x`.
 ```q
 q)group "mississippi"
 m| ,0